munificent/craftinginterpreters/book/closures.md

 created by the front end during compilation.
 At runtime, all the VM does is load the function object from a constant table and bind it to a name.
 There is no operation to "create" a function at runtime.
-Much like string and number <span name="literal">literals</span>, they are instantiated purely at compile time.
+Much like string and number <span name="literal">literals</span>, they are constants instantiated purely at compile time.

 <aside name="literal">